Schizophrenia: Warning Signs of ViolenceSkip to the navigation

-Violence is one of the reasons someone with schizophrenia needs hospitalization.
+While most people with schizophrenia are not violent, violence is one of the reasons someone who has schizophrenia may need hospitalization.
 It is a way to protect the person or those around him or her until the delusions or hallucinations often associated with the violence pass.

 Common signs that can indicate someone with schizophrenia may become violent include: